We organise over 1000 placement opportunities each year for young people in Peterborough.

 support students with placements.

-3 levels of service to schools – click here to see the options and
+We offer 3 levels of service to schools – click here to see the options and pricing.

 Click here to log into the Student Work Experience database